Step-by-Step: Filling Out the Federal W-4

 Using the IRS Withholding Estimator

-The most accurate way to set your withholding is the IRS Tax Withholding Estimator.
+The most accurate way to set your withholding is the IRS Tax Withholding Estimator at IRS.gov.
 It walks through your complete tax picture — all income sources, deductions, credits — and tells you exactly what to put in each step of the W-4.
-It takes about 10–15 minutes and is worth doing annually, especially if your situation changed.

 Frequently Asked Questions